 San Ramon Regional Medical Center is working closely with Contra Costa Health Services and the Centers for Disease Control and Prevention (CDC) to respond to any potential coronavirus cases in our area.
 We routinely treat infectious diseases at San Ramon Regional Medical Center.
 We have strong infection control policies, procedures, and systems in place to screen and treat patients.
 We are committed to keeping our patients, our staff, and our community safe.
 For more information about the coronavirus, go to the CDC website.

 San Ramon Regional Medical Center is committed to taking the necessary and critical steps to ensure that patients, visitors and staff in our hospital are safe and remain healthy.
-To help prevent the spread of COVID-19, the following visitor restrictions and limitations have been implemented:
+To help prevent the spread of COVID-19, we currently have visitor restrictions and limitations in place.

 - There is an exception in the Family Birthing Center to accommodate delivering mothers.
-Mothers in the Family Birthing Center will be allowed one visitor.
+Mothers in the Family Birthing Center are allowed one visitor.

-- Pediatric patients and neonate patients will also be allowed one visitor.
+- Pediatric patients and neonate patients are allowed one visitor.